Plitvice Lakes vs Krka: Which Park to Visit in Croatia? (Hint: They Are Both Amazing)

 Plitvice Lakes or Krka?
 If you plan on visiting Croatia, you may be wondering which national park you should visit, or whether it’s worth seeing both.
 Read on to find out which place is better for you.

 This page contains affiliate links.
-If you buy through these links I may receive a small commission, with no additional cost to you.
-I only recommend products or services I tried or I find useful and reliable.
+If you buy through these links, I may receive a small commission, at no additional cost to you.
+I only recommend products or services I have tried and/or find useful and reliable.

 I visited Croatia in September 2021, and as I was planning my trip a few days before, I immediately knew I wanted to visit Plitvice Lakes National Park.
 This is undoubtedly the most famous national park in Croatia, so there was no question whether I should visit it or not.